IVF with donor egg

 It’s an IVF treatment with eggs from a donor.
 It’s recommended when the quality of oocytes is not so high to have evolutionary perspectives on pregnancy.
 Institut Marques offers two options for those patients that need a Donor In Vitro Fertilisation (IVF), depending on whether they want to use anonymous or identifiable donors for their treatment.

-Gamete donation in Spain is anonymous, in the case of preferring known or non-anonymous donors the treatment must be carried out in Ireland where we collaborate with the best clinics.
+Gamete donation in Spain is anonymous, in the case of preferring known or non-anonymous donors, patients should go to one of the clinics with which Institut Marqués collaborates

 SUCCESS RATES EGG DONATION